-Ibur recently was appointed as the president of the St. Louis Library Associates at Saint Louis University.
-He serves as chair of the Saint Louis Literary Award in 2016, an award sponsored by Saint Louis University.
+Ibur is the President of the St. Louis Library Associates at Saint Louis University.
+He serves as Chair of the Saint Louis Literary Award in 2016, an award sponsored by Saint Louis University.
 The award has honored some of the world’s greatest writers over the past 50 years, including Tennessee Williams, Joyce Carol Oates, Edward Albee, Saul Bellow, Chinua Achebe, Eudora Welty, Seamus Heaney, Mario Vargas Llosa, Tony Kushner, and August Wilson.
 Additionally, the board raises funds for the SLU’s extensive library system.
 This past September, Margaret Atwood was honored at The Sheldon Concert Hall as this year’s award recipient (see video).
 The 2018 honoree is Stephen Sondheim who will accept the award on October 4, 2018, at The Sheldon.

 Ibur is part of the creative team and literary manager behind the Labute New Theater Festival, all one-act plays, established in 2012 at the Gaslight Theater.
 The festival made its New York City debut in 2016.
 In addition to running the high school part of the program, he helps select the winning professional plays out of hundreds of submissions from around the world.

-Ted has two daughters, Bella and Lily, and lives in University City, Missouri.
+Ted Ibur has two daughters, Bella and Lily, and lives in University City, Missouri.